 Several dishonest firms, on top of the base mileage and tow fees, would charge also substantial daily storage and administration fees.
 This is according to several professionals.

 It is common that they will charge a daily storage fee.
 However, the reasonable costs run around $25 up to $35 per day.
-There are a lot of companies that charge – without the knowledge of the client – $130 per day.
+There are a lot of companies that charge insurance for trip – without the knowledge of the client – $130 per day.

 You need to make sure that the company is frank with you about the costs, and confirm again the cost when they arrive at your location.
 Do not ever sign a contract to tow your car until you’ve got the complete written cost.